 Since Macdonald joined the Vanderbilt staff in 1994, the Commodore tennis program has developed a reputation for rapid player improvement, strong commitments to coaching, and unmatched excellence on the court and in the classroom.

 Before Macdonald's arrival, the Vanderbilt women's tennis program had never been ranked higher than No. 28 in the nation.
 Under his leadership, the Commodores have finished no lower than No. 19 in 17 of the past 20 years, including a school record No. 1 ranking following the 'Dores National Championship title at the end of the 2015 season.

 2015 was a year to remember for the Commodores as the program won its first SEC and NCAA National titles.
 On April 19th the Commodores upset the second-seeded UGA Bulldogs in a 4-3 thriller for the SEC Tournament Title.
-Exactly one month later, the ‘Dores were making waves in tournament play once again, defeating the defending champions UCLA Bruins 4-2 to clinch the Commodores’ third NCAA Championship and first tennis title.
-For his outstanding leadership on and off the court, Macdonald was voted the 2015 SEC Coach of the Year and earned the 2015 Wilson/ITA National Coach of the Year Award.
+Exactly one month later, the `Dores were making waves in tournament play once again, defeating the defending champions UCLA Bruins 4-2 to clinch the Commodores' third NCAA Championship and first tennis title.
+For his outstanding leadership on and off the court, Macdonald was voted the 2015 SEC Coach of the Year for the third time in his career and earned the 2015 Wilson/ITA National Coach of the Year Award.